The Girl Who Leapt Through Time (1983 film)

 It was the first film adaptation of The Girl Who Leapt Through Time, about a high-school girl who gains the ability to time-travel and repeatedly relives the same day in a time loop.
 The film was a major box office success in Japan, becoming the second highest-grossing Japanese film of 1983.
-It was followed by several later cinematic adaptations, including a 2006 anime film and a 2010 live-action film.
+It received a sequel in 2010.